Go to the list of all blogs

 Fundamental Analysis (Ratings)

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
-QUIK’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
+QUIK’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron PE Growth Rating for this company is (best 1 - 100 worst), pointing to worse than average earnings growth.
 The PE Growth rating is based on a comparative analysis of stock PE ratio increase over the last 12 months compared against S&P 500 index constituents.